Ph.D Dissertation and Defense

 - The student passes conditionally, but must make corrections and modifications to the dissertation as agreed to by the graduate committee at the time of the defense before submitting it to The Graduate School for final acceptance and publication.

 - The student fails, but is given the opportunity to retake the exam.
-A minimum of six months and a maximum of 12 months must elapse before the exam can be repeated.
+A minimum of two months and a maximum of 12 months must elapse before the exam can be repeated.
 Note: The Defense can be held at most twice.

 - The student fails and is dropped from the Ph.D. program.